thiagovictorino/projectmark/README.md

 ### Creating the .env

-This project includes a .env.example file where is ready to go, copy this file renaming to `.env`
+This project includes a .env.example file where is ready to use, copy this file renaming to `.env`

 ```sh